-- i) During a round, the maximum allowed lateness will be 30 minutes.
-Any lateness more than 30 minutes will result in the crew being time barred. - Any lateness exceeding 15 minutes of any individual target time (15mins per control) - - An accumulative lateness exceeding 30 minutes at the end of each section or of a leg - - Will result in the competitor concerned being considered to have retired at that control and the total penalty accrued for late arrival (as per below examples) shall be that for 30 minutes lateness. - In calculating accumulative lateness time, the actual time of late arrival and not the penalty time (10 seconds per minute) applies. - ii) This penalty may be imposed without the necessity of a hearing in terms of GCR 175 and becomes effective upon the earlier of: - a.
+i) Any lateness exceeding 15 minutes of any individual target time (15mins per control) -

+An accumulative lateness exceeding 30 minutes at the end of each section or of a leg - Will result in the competitor concerned being considered to have retired at that control and the total penalty accrued for late arrival (as per below examples) shall be that for 30 minutes lateness.

+In calculating accumulative lateness time, the actual time of late arrival and not the penalty time (10 seconds per minute) applies.

+- ii) This penalty may be imposed without the necessity of a hearing in terms of GCR 175 and becomes effective upon the earlier of: - a.
 Written notification of exclusion - b.
 OR the publication of any set of provisional results reflecting such exclusion. - ii) Exclusion for exceeding the maximum permitted lateness may only be announced at the end of a section or at the end of a Round. - iii) The exclusion time may be increased at any point by the Stewards upon the proposal by the Clerk of the Course.
-The crews concerned shall be informed of this decision as soon as possible. - iv) Example of On-Time: - A crew that is supposed to check in at control at 18h58min, shall be considered on time if the check-in procedure takes place between 18h58min '00' seconds, and 18h58min '59' seconds.

-v) Example of Penalty:
+The crews concerned shall be informed of this decision as soon as possible. - iv) Example of On-Time: - A crew that is supposed to check in at control at 18h58min, shall be considered on time if the check-in procedure takes place between 18h58min '00' seconds, and 18h58min '59' seconds. - v) Example of Penalty: